kbaird/rebar3-templates/README.md

 ## Eunit

+Presuming you have already executed `rebar3 new lib foo`, now execute:

     $ rebar3 new eunit foo

-This will create a new `test/foo_test.erl` file with failing boilerplate tests.
+This will create a new `test/foo_test.erl` file with failing boilerplate tests within your existing `foo` project.